The IMO is established 1 December 2004 to oversee Western Australia’s WEM.

-The Gas Services INformation Act 2012 is passed, underpinning the establishment of the Gas Bulletin Board and Gas Statement of Opportunities.
+The Gas Services Information Act 2012 is passed, underpinning the establishment of the Gas Bulletin Board and Gas Statement of Opportunities.

 Regulations to support the Gas Services Information Act are gazetted allowing the GISP to commence in earnest.

-The new Balancing and Load Following Ancillary Services Markets commence signaling the beginning of a new era for the WEM and the culmination of the MEP.
+1 July 2012 the new Balancing and Load Following Ancillary Services Markets commence signaling the beginning of a new era for the WEM and the culmination of the MEP.